CHC33015 Certificate III in Individual Support (Ageing)

 - CHCCCS025 - Support relationships with carers and families

-In order to achieve competency, you will be required to undertake and complete a range assessment tasks for each unit you have enrolled in.
+In order to achieve competency, you will be required to undertake and complete a range assessment tasks for each unit you have enrolled in and will integrate knowledge and skills with their practical application.
 You must achieve a satisfactory result for each assessment task in order to achieve competency for a unit.
 Practical assessments will take place in one of our TLC Aged Care training centres and in simulation enviornment.

 How will I be assessed?